 - If you are making just a regular, covered pie, roll the disc out so it is slightly bigger than the diameter of the dish.
 Place on top of the pie dish and with your fingers or with a fork crimp the edges to seal them.
 Cut four slits at the top of the pie, preferably in a cross pattern.

-- If you are making a lattice crust, cut the dough into strips and then weave them into a lattice top following
+- If you are making a lattice crust, cut the dough into strips and then weave them into a lattice top.
+Or for a star-studded or other fun-shaped crust, use a small cookie cutter to cut out little cookie-shaped pieces of the dogh.
+I used a star-shaped cookie cutter.
+Arrange the shapes any way you like on top of the strawberries.

-- Sprinkle 1 tbsp of sugar on the crust.
+- Sprinkle 1 tablespoon of sugar on the crust.
 This gives some additional sweetness and helps the crust brown.

 - Place the pie pan on a baking sheet and bake for 20 minutes.
 Then lower the heat to 400 degrees and bake another 30 minutes.
 Once more lower the heat to 350 degrees and cook 20 more minutes or until the juices have thickened and are bubbling.